SigmaHQ/sigma-specification/Sigma_specification.md

 **Attribute**: date

 Creation date of the rule. \
-Use the format YYYY/MM/DD or YYYY-MM-DD
+Use the ISO 8601 date with separator format : YYYY-MM-DD

 ## Modified (optional)

 **Attribute**: modified

 *Last* modification date of the rule. \
-Use the format YYYY/MM/DD or YYYY-MM-DD
+Use the ISO 8601 date with separator format : YYYY-MM-DD

 Reasons to change the modified date:
 * changed title